 How to Hire a Magician…You’re Doing it Wrong!

-Multiple times a week, I get THE call.
-The call that reveals how serious a person is in hiring a magician.
-“How much do you charge for a show?”
-I don’t think I will ever get to a point where I’m not amazed by this question.
+Multiple times a week, we inevitably get the question…”How much do you charge for a show?”
+I don’t think I will ever get to a point where I’m not amazed when someone asks this.
 To me, that’s like walking onto a car lot and asking the salesman, “How much do you charge for a car?”
-Can we agree, there’s a lot of factors that come into play?
-One of the biggest mistakes people make when they hire a magician is they make the assumption that all local magicians are the same.
-They’re definitely not!
-Some are really good and some are really not.
-I’m going to show how you can very methodically rule out the bad ones and settle on a good one.
-This is best process to go through when you hire a magician.
+There are a lot of variables.
+One of the biggest mistakes people make when they hire a magician is they make the assumption that all magicians are the same.
+They especially think this if they’re looking specifically in a local market.
+But you better get that idea out of your head, because you could be setting yourself up for some real embarrassment.

 What type of event are you having?